Zamiell/stardew-valley/Min-Max_Guide.md

 ## TTD

-* track all day skillups for Spring 13 --> 28
+* track all day skillups
-* test to see if it is possible to get an acorn on day 1 from shaking
-* copper trick for early furn
-* from beach foraging, he gets 1290g in total

-## Notes for Fishing Route
+* fill in Spring X
 * Save 20 Fiber at initial
 * update ratio on wiki with fishing perks angeler
-* is it worth it to plant the rice shoots?